guowenbo1/GWOGA1/README.md

 # GWOGA1
-genetic selection - the GWOGA codes, modified by origin GA
+genetic selection - the GWOGA codes, modified by https://github.com/renatoosousa/GeneticAlgorithmForFeatureSelection

 deap - the python tools used in GA